Hadas Kotek » Research

 - Erlewine, Michael Yoshitaka and Hadas Kotek.
 The structure and interpretation of non-restrictive relatives: Evidence from relative pronoun pied-piping.
-Proceedings of CLS 51. (slides), Chicago, IL.: Chicago Linguistic Society, pp. 149-163.
+Proceedings of Chicago Linguistic Society (CLS) 51. (slides), Chicago, IL.: Chicago Linguistic Society, pp. 149-163.

 - Kotek, Hadas.
 Intervention out of islands.
-Proceedings of the 44th annual meeting of the North East Linguistic Society (NELS), eds.
+Proceedings North East Linguistic Society (NELS) 44, eds.
 Jyoti Iyer and Leland Kusmer.
 GSLA: Amherst, MA.
 Volume 1, 234–246.

 - Erlewine, Michael Yoshitaka and Hadas Kotek.
 Intervention in focus pied-piping.
-Proceedings of the 43th annual meeting of the North East Linguistic Society (NELS), eds.
+Proceedings North East Linguistic Society (NELS) 43, eds.
 Hsin-Lun Huang, Ethan Poole and Amanda Rysling.
 GLSA: Amherst, MA.
 Volume 1, 117-130.
 (Handout)